Regular heart checks for dogs in Essex

 As mentioned, rather than prevention it’s really a case of early diagnosis and treatment other than in the case of heartworm.
 If your dog has developed heart disease, quality of life and life expectancy can be improved with early diagnosis and treatment.

 So, if you notice any of the symptoms listed above, please contact us immediately to arrange a check-up at Purleigh.
-And if you have any questions our head nurse, Caroline Mills, will be happy to answer them.
+And if you have any questions our head nurse, Nicola Watson, will be happy to answer them.
 Simply call us on 01621 828381.